Thermistor: Characteristics, Classification, Symbol and Applications

 thermistor in the circuit diagram

-the thermistor in the circuit diagram
+The thermistor in a circuit diagram context

 IV.
 Thermistor Test